How women can prepare financially for caregiving

 "It's important for parents to realize that if they're not paying a family member, they will likely have to pay for outside caregiving help," Elser added.

-Some caregivers worry about spending all of the parents' assets on their long-term care and think they are helping by not asking for compensation, Bridges said.
-"But if there is a likelihood that the parents will end up on Medicaid, it is better to compensate family members first, rather than have remaining assets go toward medical and caregiving bills that would otherwise have been paid by Medicaid."
+Some caregivers worry about spending all of the parents’ assets on their long-term care and think they are helping by not asking for compensation, Elser said.
+If there is a likelihood that the parents will end up on Medicaid, it may be better to compensate family members first, rather than have remaining assets go toward medical and caregiving bills that would otherwise have been paid by Medicaid.

 Know the rules